jordijordijor/weewx-Weather34/README.md

+# Weather34 WeeWX
-# Weather34 Weather Station website skin with Live Data for WeeWX versions 3.9.2 or later
+Weather Station website skin with Live Data for WeeWX versions 3.9.2 or later

 # Version WX-HWS-IHVN
 # (Packaged for installation using wee_extension ulility)